Barbell Split Squat

 How to Perform

-3. Keep the front shin vertical and the knee tracking over the middle of the foot.
+3. Keep front knee tracking over toes.

 Coaching Tips